Fire Damage Restoration in Rochester, NY

 Rock Emergency understands smoke and fire damage is devastating and disruptive to your family, home or business.
 Our emergency response team will act fast to quickly begin the process of getting you back to your everyday life.
-We follow an order of steps to ensure perfect restoration to your property that was damaged with fire.
+We follow an order of steps to ensure perfect restoration to your property in the Rochester, NY area that was damaged with fire.

 We initiate our restorative process on an emergency basis, and we are available 24/7.
 We first conduct a thorough pre-cleaning of the area affected by fire or smoke.
 We then proceed to the cleaning of contents, and packing them up for storage.
 After the space has been cleared of debris and belongings, we begin cleaning and restoring the walls and ceilings.
 Lastly, we work to drive out the smell left behind from smoke, water and fire damage.

 - Extraction of water left from extinguishing flames